OpenAutomateOrg/OpenAutomate.Frontend/README.md

 ### Vercel Deployment

-The easiest way to deploy the application is with [Vercel](https://vercel.com/), the platform built by the creators of Next.js:
+The easiest way to deploy the application is with [Vercel](https://vercel.com/):

 1. Push your code to a GitHub repository
 2. Import the project into Vercel